 How do the most innovative organizations make use of their staff’s skills?

 Innovative workplaces typically support individual and organisational learning and training and give discretion to their employees.

 At the individual level, we define “skills for innovation” as: subject-based skills (knowledge and expertise or know-how in a field); skills in thinking and creativity (critical faculties, imagination, curiosity); and behavioural and social skills (self-confidence, energy, passion, leadership, collaboration, persuasion).

-We explore (1) whether countries foster simultaneously and with the same degree of success the skills for innovation; (2) whether certain forms of teaching and assessment are associated with a higher level of skills for innovation than others; and (3) the contribution of arts, STEM and entrepreneuship education to the development of skills for innovation.
+We explore (1) whether countries foster simultaneously and with the same degree of success the skills for innovation; (2) whether certain forms of teaching and assessment are associated with a higher level of skills for innovation than others; and (3) the contribution of arts (see the publication Art for Art's Sake: The Impact of Arts Education), STEM and entrepreneuship education to the development of skills for innovation.